Home

 Baker's Dozenal (Base 21, 13, 1101)

 This is a prime base.
 A bit big, but still in the usable range.
 This prime base piggy backs off of dozenal, making it almost usable.
-Because of its size, I can't put it any higher.
+Bad with fives, okay with sevens.
+A worse version of septimal.

 Septimal (Base 11, 7, 111)